raspberrystars/CV-Star-Sensor/README.md

 # CV-Star-Sensor

+# Welcome to you if you're coming from Instructables!

 ## MSc Project repo for computer vision star identification and satellite orientation project (CURRENTLY ACTIVE)

 Please see a short explanatory video on [YouTube](https://www.youtube.com/watch?v=aYilzSxmrGo).